bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

   :width: 600
   :alt: floria IGV example.

 The HAP number are shown on the left hand side.
+In practice, this is a very useful way of manually confirming that floria's haplosets are reasonable. floria is not perfect, and we recommend visualizing in IGV manually if you can.

+Conclusion
+^^^^^^^^^

+We've shown how to run floria on a toy synthetic 3 strain mock community. floria offers sane defaults, a simple command line for phasing, and two very useful tools for visualizing results.